BasedLukas/BasedLukas.github.io/source/pitch/index.md

 ## Competition

-### Bing
+### Bing API
-- **What they do:** General-purpose search engine API, run by Microsoft.
-- **Strengths:** Highly scalable, used by OpenAI.
-Ability to crawl entire web daily.
-Can search video and images.
+• Strengths: Highly scalable, used by OpenAI.
+Crawls the web daily.
+Capable of video and image search.
-- **Weaknesses:** Expensive, restrictive terms of use, and not designed for LLMs or code-specific queries.
+• Weaknesses: Expensive, restrictive terms of use.
+Not designed for LLMs or code-specific queries.

-### Brave
+### Brave Search API
-- **What they do:** Offers a straightforward search API.
-- **Strengths:** Strong market position and widely used by companies like Mistral, Perplexity, Cohere, and You.com.
-Good distribution.
+• Strengths: Strong market presence.
+Used by Mistral, Perplexity, Cohere, and You.
-- **Weaknesses:** High fixed costs due to crawling the entire web and maintaining a browser.
+• Weaknesses: High fixed costs due to web-wide crawling and maintaining a browser.
 Not optimized for LLMs or programming-specific searches.

 ### Exa.ai
-- **What they do:** Customizable search API, focusing on curating datasets like company lists.
-- **Strengths:** Similar to our approach, with strong filtering options (date, domain, etc.) and LLM-specific design.
+• Strengths: Modern NN-based search engine, built for LLM integration.
-- **Weaknesses:** They seem to have a wide focus, and interest in curating datasets, which limits their depth in code-related queries.
+• Weaknesses: Wide focus on dataset curation, which limits depth in code-related queries.
+(Exa is the company I admire/fear most.
+Their offering is very good.)

-### Perplexity
+### Perplexity API
-- **What they do:** Consumer-facing chat-based AI that combines search with LLMs.
-Doesn’t provide a traditional search API.
-- **Strengths:** Popular and well-suited for conversational interfaces.
+• Strengths: Can provide factual information directly, rather than just links.
-- **Weaknesses:** Relies on Brave for search and doesn’t offer direct internet search capabilities.
-Attention is split between their LLM and search functionality.
+• Weaknesses: Relies on Brave for search and lacks its own internet-wide search.
+Divided attention between its LLM and search.
+Very expensive.

 ### Sourcegraph
-- **What they do:** Developer-focused tool for searching internal codebases, not the open web.
-- **Strengths:** A powerful solution for teams managing private code repositories.
+• Strengths: Excellent for searching codebases.
-- **Weaknesses:** Limited to known codebases.
-It does not offer internet-wide search or integration for LLM queries.
+• Weaknesses: Limited to known codebases.
+Does not index coding blogs or the broader internet.

-### Phind, You.com and others
-- **What they do:** Consumer-focused search tools with some LLM integration.
-- **Strengths:** Both are user-friendly and designed to compete with traditional search engines in niche areas.
-- **Weaknesses:** Neither focuses on internet-wide coding queries or APIs optimized for developer tools.
-Their offerings are consumer-facing, making them less relevant for LLM-specific use cases.
+Our biggest advantage is our exclusive focus on coding, which provides three main benefits:

-Competitor engines currently price requests between $5.00–$25.00 per thousand (CPM).
-Running a search engine has very low variable costs (well under $0.10 CPM), with most expenses being fixed infrastructure costs.
-Since our initial niche — coding — is less than 1% of all internet pages, our storage, bandwidth, and compute costs will likewise be low.
-This allows us to offer our API at a price point far lower than competitors.
+- Cost: Competitors charge around $5–$25 per thousand requests (CPM).
+In contrast, a specialized coding search covers less than 1% of internet pages, so storage, bandwidth, and compute costs are much lower.
+We can therefore offer a far more affordable API.

+- Performance: Because we index a smaller subset of the internet, we can use algorithms that would be impractical for full-scale search engines.
+This yields a much higher-quality result for coding queries.

+- Niche market exposure: By focusing on coding, we gain direct access to developers—who are ultimately the ones deciding which search APIs to use once we expand to a broader scope.

 ## Market Size and Path to Profitability

-For the coding-only API, the total addressable market is already large.
-Developer-focused tools and platforms collectively handle hundreds of millions of daily queries (ranging from Stack Overflow to various coding Q&A sites).
-Conservatively, if we capture even a small fraction — say 5 million queries/day at a CPM of $2 — that’s $10,000/day or ~$3.65M/year in revenue potential.
-Expanding to general search can reach a far larger market, with billions of queries daily worldwide.

-We plan to raise a seed round and a later Series A to build a robust coding search API, aiming to sell access to UI providers, LLM agent companies, and enterprise developers.
-We anticipate first users at launch (start of Q3 2025) and our first revenue by the end of 2025.
-We will grow throughout 2026, targeting profitability by the end of that year.
-Our projected burn rate is $1M/year, with 2–4 employees ($750k) and ~$250k in compute costs.
-We need at least $1M in revenue by the end of 2026 to break even.
+We plan to generate revenue by charging for our API usage.
+Our variable costs for the coding-only MVP will be relatively low: one small EC2 instance can handle about 100 requests per second, or roughly 259 million requests per month.
+Even if we price our API as low as $2 CPM (cost per thousand queries), margins remain high.

+Developer-focused tools like Cursor, with 40,000 users (2024), and GitHub Copilot, with over 1.3 million paying subscribers, demonstrate the growing demand for developer-centric AI tools.
+If we partner with a few devtool companies, it is realistic to aim for 100,000 end users within a year.
+At this scale, with each user making an average of 100 queries daily, our revenue potential would be:

+Daily Queries: 100,000 users × 100 queries = 10 million queries
+Monthly Queries: 10 million queries/day × 30 days = 300 million queries
+Revenue at $2 CPM: 300 million queries ÷ 1,000 × $2 = $600,000 per month, or $7 million annually.

+Scaling further, 1 million users—10 times our initial target—would generate $70 million annually under the same pricing model.

+Looking even further ahead, as AI-assisted coding evolves to empower non-specialists to create software, the potential user base could grow into the hundreds of millions annually.
+Companies like Replit and others working on tools to enable laymen to build web apps could drive this, vastly expanding the market for coding-focused APIs like ours.

+Our projected burn rate is about $1 million per year, including a team of 2–4 people ($750k) and compute costs (~$250k).

+We aim to raise a seed round and later a Series A to cover these expenses, with the goal of breaking even by the end of 2026.
+When we expand into full-scale search, our costs will rise significantly, but so will our potential market, which encompasses billions of queries per day worldwide.

 ## Vision and Gameplan

 Our goal is to operate the default search engine that LLMs use to source information.
 We face two main challenges:

-1) Technical
+1) **Technical**
 It’s easy to build a search engine; it’s extremely difficult to index the entire internet while remaining fast and high-quality.
 We will start by focusing on a smaller segment (coding), which dramatically reduces complexity and allows us to build up our expertise.

-2) Distribution
+2) **Distribution**
 Developers ultimately choose which search engine APIs to integrate.
 We plan to win over developers by open sourcing our product (we will maintain up-to-date datasets) and offering free API access for low-volume usage.
 By focusing on coding first, we’ll grow recognition among developers, easing our path to broader market share later.
 We will spread the word through podcasts, blog articles, how-tos, and word of mouth.

 ## Progress